 - For Trips Lasting 2 Weeks & More

-- A Note on Freezing Your Ass off in Siberia
+- A note on freezing your butt off in Siberia

 Layering is your friend.

 - Passport.
-This is probably the most important thing if you are planning internationally, cause you won’t make it past the airport without it.
-It’s best to keep it in same place consistently so you don’t lose it.
-Another form of identification can also help in certain cases: an old expired driver license can help when you need a form of ID and don’t want to give up your trusty passport.
+This is probably the most important thing, because you won't make it past the airport without it.
+It's best to keep it in same place consistently so you don't lose it.
+Another form of identification can also help: For example, an old, expired driver license can help when you need a form of ID and don't want to give up your trusty passport.

 - Universal travel adapter.
 Especially if you plan on bringing electronics.